OSGeo/PROJ/docs/source/usage/operations/conversions/unitconvert.rst

 Distance units
 ###############################################################################

-In the table below all distance units supported by PROJ.4 is listed.
+In the table below all distance units supported by PROJ is listed.
 The same list can also be produced on the command line with `proj` or `cs2cs`, by adding the `-lu` flag when calling the utility.